lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_AWS/README.md

    ```

 ### Updating Jenkinsfile
-1. In the build stage, update the Jenkinsfile to use the ECR credentials
+1. Update the build stage in the Jenkinsfile to use ECR credentials:
    ```bash
       stage("build image") {
                steps {